 Method 1: Startup Repair.

-- First, Insert your bootable media either disk or USB into your computer then turn on the power.
-In the case of the disk, you will need to have the power on first for obvious reasons then reset it.
+- First, insert your bootable media into your computer, either a disk or USB stick, then turn on the power.
+In the case of a disk, you will need to have the power on first for obvious reasons, then reset it.

-- Press the F10 or F8 key (whichever works on your model of PC) this will open the boot menu.
-Here choose the option relating to your Media device USB/DVD etc.
+- Next, press the F10 or F8 key to open the boot menu (whichever works on your model of PC).
+After this choose the option relating to your media device USB/DVD etc.

-- You should now to faced with the Windows Installation menu.
-Click on Repair your computer.
+- You should now be face to face with the Windows installation menu, here click Repair your computer.

-After the Startup Repair process completes you should now have your Windows system back in working order.
-If for some reason it still isn’t cooperating you can move onto the next step.
+After the Startup Repair process completes, you should have your Windows system back in working order.
+If for some reason it still isn’t cooperating, you can move onto the next step.